hand1ov1eternity/myFlix-client/README.md

 **To start the development server:**

-npm start
+npx parcel src/index.html

-Open your browser and go to http://localhost:1234 to view the app.
+Open your browser at http://localhost:1234 to view the app.

 Features in Development